icub-tech-iit/documentation/docs/icub_operating_systems/pc104/the-icub-live-installation.md

 Please use the icub_iso2usb.sh script: this script will create a working bootable USB from the ISO file and ensure compatibility on some old PC104.
 This scripts will also enable file persistence (see below).

+!!! note
-**NOTE : this script is compatible ONLY with Debian GNU/Linux 7 wheezy and Ubuntu 14.04.3 LTS Trusty**
+  This script is compatible ONLY with Debian GNU/Linux 7 wheezy and Ubuntu 14.04.3 LTS Trusty**

 ### What is file persistence and how to use it